otris/vscode-janus-debug/README.md

 ## Known Issues

-We still see a lot of issues in this early stage.
+We still see a lot of issues at this early stage.

 * Attach configuration is not working reliably.
 * Breakpoint appears always unverified if previous is.
 See [#12](https://github.com/otris/vscode-janus-debug/issues/12).